frannpor/frannpor/README.md

 ---

 - 💼 Currently working as an intern at **Trabajo en Digital**
-- 🛠 Developing a personal project using **AWS Lambdas, Cognito, NestJS, and Swagger**
+- 🛠 Developing a personal project using **AWS Buckets, tRPC, Next 15, and SSE**
 - 🚀 Exploring new programming languages like **C++, and Java**
 - 📖 Expanding knowledge in **system architecture, design patterns, and best practices**
 - 👥 Open to collaborating on exciting **back-end and full-stack projects**